DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 **View Script**: [WebPageItem.js](CS/AspNetCoreCustomItem/wwwroot/js/WebPageItem.js)

 A custom **Web Page** item displays a single web page or a set of pages.
 You can use the Web Page as a detail item along with the Master-Filtering feature.
+The content is rendered inside the Inline Frame element (`<iframe>`).
 This custom item supports the following setting that you can configure in the Web Dashboard UI:

 ![web-page-item](images/web-page-item.png)